py2ai/py2ai.github.io/_posts/2021-01-17-Sending-Live-Audio-From-Client-To-Server-over-wifi.md

 categories: [Python learning series]
 mathjax: true
 featured-img: ctos
-summary: This tutorial is about using socket programming to send audio data from Microphone of client to the server.
+description: This tutorial is about using socket programming to send audio data from Microphone of client to the server.
 ---
 Hi friends!
 In a previous tutorial we used opencv to obtain video frames of webcam and send them over wifi to server/client.
 Below is the video about basics of socket programming.